Customer Information Awareness and Best Practices

 How to Protect Yourself and Minimize Your Risk

 Check fraud, identity theft and other financial fraud schemes are in the news every day.
 Every year thousands of people are victimized through the passing of forged checks accompanied by lost, stolen or fictitious identification.
 To help combat these crimes, we may ask for extra identification or perform additional verification steps when processing your transactions as a protective measure.
 We consistently strive to improve customer service by using the best tools, systems and practices available to identify and prevent fraud.
+Additional information about protecting your identity can be found here:

 If you have any questions or concerns, please feel free to contact us here or e-mail us and we will respond as soon as possible.
 If you would like to call instead, you can reach our customer service department at (915) 779-7100.